 How to obtain citizenship by paternity in South Korea in 2025

 Those with family ties to Korea are eligible for citizenship by paternity or descent.
 For this purpose, the applicant must consider that at least one of the parents is a South Korean citizen.
-The paternity part refers to children born in unmarried couples, where the father must be a citizen of this country.
+The paternity part refers to children born to unmarried couples, where the father must be a citizen of this country.

 Also, it is essential to know that South Korean citizenship by descent is available for minor children, a case in which the parents must file for citizenship.
 We can assist in this sense.